ORIGINALLY POSTED 28 JULY, 2002

 See I. Howard Marshall, Tyndale New Testament Commentaries: Acts (Grand Rapids: Eerdmans, 1980), pp 325-326; Ajith Fernando, NIV Application Commentary: Acts (Grand Rapids: Zondervan, 1998), 530; J.C.
 Laansma, “Lord’s Day,” in Ralph P. Martin and Peter H. Davids, eds., Dictionary of the Later New Testament & Its Developments (Downers Grove, IL: InterVarsity, 1997), 681.

-Also consult the article “Does the New Testament Annul the Biblical Appointments?” by J.K.
-McKee, appearing in Torah In the Balance, Volume I.
+Also consult the author’s article “Does the New Testament Annul the Biblical Appointments?”

 George Eldon Ladd, The Blessed Hope (Grand Rapids: Eerdmans, 1956), 19.

 For a compilation of quotes among Second-Third Century C.E.
 Church leaders regarding the Sabbath, consult “Sabbath,” in Bercot, pp 571-572; “Lord’s Day,” in Ibid., pp 405-407.

 Grk.
 LXX: esabbatisen, aorist active third person singular, used Exodus 16:30; sabbatizein, present active infinitive, is used in 2 Maccabees 6:6.

 Stern, Jewish New Testament Commentary, 673.